stuntrally/stuntrally3/docs/Tasks.md

 ## Car skins and vinyls

-MirceaKitsune, May 2013
+@MirceaKitsune, May 2013

 Adding a system for skins/vinyls.
 All graphics located in a common folder.
-The player has a car customization screen in which he can pick an image,
+The player has a car customization screen to **edit**:
-drag it to any spot on their car, rotate it and scale it.
+pick an image, drag it to any spot on their car, rotate it and scale it.
-Here's a video showing this method: http://www.youtube.com/watch?v=rKNxAoBRjk0

 I also suggest allowing skins to be colorized.
 Some images might contain their own colors though.
+Here's a video showing this method: https://www.youtube.com/watch?v=rKNxAoBRjk0

 ----

 ## Colormap for terrain, grass

-So 2 new RTTs that will generate:
+2 new RTTs that will generate:

 1. colormap for Terrain
 Should make it look more interesting.
 Not sure how many noise layers or how many colors.